mlflow/mlflow/docs/source/getting-started/tracking-server-overview/index.rst

     [2023-10-25 19:39:12 -0700] [50239] [INFO] Listening at: http://127.0.0.1:5000 (50239)

-Open the URL in your browser will bring you to the MLflow UI.
-This is the open source version MLflow UI, which is a bit different from the MLflow UI on Databricks CE.
+Opening the URL of the MLflow tracking server in your browser will bring you to the MLflow UI.
+The image below is from the open source version of the MLflow UI, which is a bit different from the MLflow UI on Databricks CE.
 Below is a screenshot of the landing page:

 .. image:: ../../_static/images/quickstart/tracking-server-overview/mlflow-localhost-landing-page.png